Small Town Getaways in Maryland

 Each region in Maryland has darling small towns to make the perfect getaway.

 Forget what you’re getting away from, let’s focus on what you might be getting to, with amazing small town experiences across all of Maryland.
 Close your eyes (after you read this, of course) and imagine checking in to a friendly B&B, dining like you’re family at main street cafes and meandering through local attractions.
 Here are suggestions for a few days of small town getaways in each of Maryland’s five regions.

 Frederick (Capital Region)

 Whether you’re more likely to spend your weekend on a hiking trail or a wine trail, Frederick is a perfect home base.
 Book a few nights at 10 Clarke, a Victorian-yet-modern B&B that puts you in walking distance to 50 blocks of shops and restaurants in downtown.
-Foodies will be in heaven at Dutch’s Daughter and Flying Dog Brewery.
+Foodies will be in heaven at Dutch’s Daughter.
 Sip your way along the Frederick Wine Trail that connects eight Maryland wineries while weaving through Civil War battlefields.
 The Catoctin Wildlife Preserve & Zoo is another must-see attraction in Frederick with more than 500 animals that you can ogle on a guided safari-style ride.

 McHenry (Western Maryland)